German399/German399/README.md

 98. Navigation and ballistic support for spacecraft flight control
 99. Management of a group of moving objects
 100. Numerical Algorithms and Data Structures
+101. Heat engineering
+102. Durability of launch vehicles
+103. Devices and systems of spacecraft orientation
+104. Gyroscopic instruments
+105. Automatic stabilization
+106. Instrumentation technologies
+107. Unmanned astronautics
+108. Microprocessor tech
+109. 109.
+Instruments of celestial navigation
+110. UAV power automation devices
+111. Discrete Mathematics
+112. Random Processes and Statistical Technologies
+113. Models and algorithms of UAV digital control systems
+114. Fundamentals of the theory of flight and navigation systems
+115. Modern systems of information exchange with spacecraft
+116. Ballistic and aerodynamic design
+117. Aviation ammunition
+118. Artillery weapons
+119. New ways to launch rockets and spacecraft
+120. Payload output systems
+121. Methods for optimizing aircraft control
+122. Mathematical preparation of ballistic and navigation support for space flights
+123. Mathematical modeling of space flight control
+124. Mathematical methods of control and processing of spacecraft flight data
+125. Theory of space flight
+126. Aerodynamics of rockets and transport systems
+127. Modern systems of information exchange with spacecraft
+128. High-precision navigation systems
+129. Modeling and testing of ACS
+130. Control computers and complexes
+131. Radar and information-measuring complexes
+132. Dynamic design of aircraft guidance systems
+133. Space robotics
+134. Missile launchers and missile launchers
+135. Design of naval missile systems
+136. Aircraft missile systems control systems
+137. Theory of elasticity
+138. Fundamentals of the theory of plasticity
+139. Avionics
+140. Aeroacoustics
+141. Statics and dynamics
+142. Effective scattering area
+143. Barrel rocket weapon
+144. Warheads of missiles and aerial bombs
+145. Synthesis-engineering of rocket and space systems
+146. Simulation of spacecraft flight
+147 Nonlinear and Stochastic Modeling
+148. Systems of missile and aircraft weapons
+149. High-precision aircraft
+150. Missile and impulse systems